You’ve heard the saying, “you don’t know what you don’t know?”

 Forget everything you’ve been told about SharePoint.
 Here, you’ll get the real-world skinny on how to “think SharePoint” when trying to solve your business problems.
 Learn what lists, libraries, pages, and web parts are good for.

 Learn all about content types, site columns, and how to connect lists to each other.
 Forget about sub-folders—metadata is where it’s at!
 You’ll also learn how to connect lists and libraries to each other.
 Then, follow along as we start to build a real-world site where you can get real work done; you’ll build a site perfect to collaborate with others during a project, manage client feedback, and stay on top of tasks.
+See how a power user gets the job done.

 Related Lists and Managed Metadata